uai-ufmg/uai-ufmg.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Teste da Silva
+title: Nelson Bighetti

 # Full Name (for SEO)
-first_name: Teste
+first_name: Nelson
-last_name: Da Silva
+last_name: Bighetti

 # Is this the primary user of the site?
 superuser: true